RGBmarya/scholarly/README.md

 ### Recommendation Engine
 - Suggests similar papers and ones of interest based on past readings.
 - Predicts impactful papers using machine learning and crowdsourced metrics, helping users stay ahead in their field of research.
+- [Bodhi](https://github.com/RGBmarya/bodhi) creates an optimal paper reading path to efficiently grasp an area of research

 ## Getting Started